The Anchorage Staff

 Bob has earned a Bachelor’s in Education from Winthrop University.
 He also holds a Masters Degree in Counseling from Boston University and a Masters of Divinity from Rice University.
 He and his family served as missionaries in Europe for 15 years.
 Prior to coming to The Anchorage he served as the Executive Director of a large boy’s and girl’s ranch in Columbus, Georgia for 13 years.

 Bob is from Atlanta, Georgia.
-He has been married to Connie, a Special Education Teacher in Harris County, for 40 years.
+He has been married to Connie, a Special Education Teacher in Lee County, for 40 years.
 They have four sons; Matt, Chris, Ryan, and Conner and three grandchildren; Garrett, Kesley, and Matthew.

 Dudley Thomas Jr. assumed the duties as the Clinical Director of The Anchorage in April 2002.
 Mr. Thomas implements and supervises treatment modalities that effectively enable clients to overcome addictions to alcohol, mood altering chemicals, and drugs.